Semiott/SuffrageNet/README.md

 ## What it does

-Generates a prover - verifier infrastructure for constructing the proofs of minority votes.
+- Generates a prover - verifier infrastructure for constructing the proofs of minority votes.
-Generated privacy preserving vote infrastructure using Zero Knowledge Proofs Ability to execute Quadratic Voting Algorithms to make sure minority voices are addressed
+- Generated privacy preserving vote infrastructure using Zero Knowledge Proofs
+- Ability to execute Quadratic Voting Algorithms to make sure minority voices are addressed

 ## How I built it

-Circom Circuit Compiler generated computational integrity proofs Proofs are generated in Web Assembly.
+- Circom Circuit Compiler generated computational integrity proofs
+- Proofs are generated in Web Assembly.
 Proofs are translated to Solidity Smart Contracts.

 ## Challenges I ran into
-Compilation of Semaphore Smart Contracts.
+- Compilation of Semaphore Smart Contracts.

 ## Accomplishments that I'm proud of

-Integration of Semaphore Framework into Electronic Voting Identification of Quadratic Voting Concept for Minority Voting
+- Integration of Semaphore Framework into Electronic Voting
+- Identification of Quadratic Voting Concept for Minority Voting

 ## What I learned

-Power of Zero Knowledge Proofs
+- Power of Zero Knowledge Proofs
-Power of Semaphore Signaling Framework
+- Power of Semaphore Signaling Framework
-Power of Quadratic Voting Concept
+- Power of Quadratic Voting Concept

-## What's next for SaffrageNet
+## What's next for SuffrageNet

-Deployment into Matic Network
+- Deployment into Matic Network
-Development of a Wallet
+- Development of a Wallet
-Development of a Dashboard
+- Development of a Dashboard